Fellowships and Grants Special Collections Research Center

 Fellowships and Grants

-SCRC’s primary sources span over 4,000 years--from the 21st century BCE to the 21st century CE--and represent an array of topics and perspectives relevant to the study of human culture and knowledge.
+SCRC’s primary sources span over 4,000 years—from the 21st century BCE to the 21st century CE—and represent an array of topics and perspectives relevant to the study of human culture and knowledge.
 They include various formats, including written and printed material, art, architecture and design, and music and recorded sound.
 Engaging with SCRC’s rare and archival collections allows students, faculty and researchers to explore and question historical evidence and testimonies while connecting with the innovative and enduring ways people have communicated, documented their experiences and recorded personal memories throughout history.

 Eligibility

-- Open to all Syracuse University faculty.
+• Open to all Syracuse University tenure-track and full-time non-tenure track faculty.

+The call for applications for the upcoming academic year are posted in the spring.
 For questions or additional information, contact Jana Rosinski, SCRC Instruction and Education Librarian, at jrosinsk@syr.edu.

-Previous Faculty Fellows Recipients:
+Faculty Fellows Recipients:

-2024-2025: Stephanie Shirilan [ETS 421: Shakespeare's Natural Worlds] and Lawrence Chua [ARC 432: Queering the Map]
+2024-2025: Stephanie Shirilan [ETS 421: Shakespeare's Natural Worlds] and Lawrence Chua [ARC 500/QSX 400: Queering the Map]

 2023-2024: LaVerne Gray [IST 400: Black Information, Memory, and Justice] and Julia White [SPE 644: Significant Disabilities, Shifts in Paradigms and Practices]